|Next Issue Date:||November 29, 2021|

 - Individuals who have a financial conflict of interest or have the potential to incur significant financial benefit from the proposed work and beyond the work itself are not eligible to apply.

-- Individuals who are seeking funding from AASM Foundation research awards to support ongoing projects that are currently funded by another awarding body or supplement ongoing work (e.g., enrolling additional subjects into an ongoing trial) are not eligible to apply.
+- Individuals who are seeking funding from AASM Foundation research grants to support ongoing projects that are currently funded by another awarding body or supplement ongoing work (e.g., enrolling additional subjects into an ongoing trial) are not eligible to apply.

 Note: The principal investigator will be required to make a statement to this effect prior to execution of the contract.

-An award review committee, appointed by the AASM Foundation Executive Committee, will evaluate and score all submitted applications.
+A grant review committee, appointed by the AASM Foundation Executive Committee, will evaluate and score all submitted applications.
 Factors that will be taken into consideration include:

 - Significance: Significance of planned research in addressing important questions related to sleep, sleep disorders or sleep health.